Employment Discrimination Resources

 - Disability discrimination.
 If you have a medical condition or a physical limitation due to your health, then your employer must provide you with reasonable accommodations.
 Our Los Angeles employment discrimination lawyers can help determine your rights and decide if your employer’s conduct amounts to discrimination or failure to accommodate your disability.

-- Racial discrimination.
+- Race discrimination.
 Unfortunately, racism remains a part of American society and exists in the workplace.
 If you suffered an adverse employment action due to your race, then you may consider legal action.

 - National origin discrimination.
 An applicant or employee may not be treated unfavorably due to his or her birthplace or ethnic background.
 If you are being treated unfairly by your employer due to your ancestry, then you may have the basis for a legal claim.